 Children make sense of the world around them through stories.
 Creative storytelling involves children making up their own stories based on their interests, experiences and imagination.
 Support early years children to tell more stories in your setting by using our top tips.

 National Storytelling Week

-National Storytelling Week 2022 runs from 29 January to 5 February, with a theme of Your Story ~ My Story, providing a fantastic opportunity to focus on supporting children in your early years setting to explore their creativity, try out new vocabulary and build confidence in speaking.
+National Storytelling Week runs each year in late January/early February, and provides a fantastic opportunity to focus on supporting children in your early years setting to explore their creativity, try out new vocabulary and build confidence in speaking.

 In this resource we outline a range of practical ideas that you can experiment with and adapt to make the most of the space and resources you have available.

 Providing a storytelling culture, where children are encouraged to share their ideas and develop a story line in their play, will result in more stories being told, enabling children to find their own voices, and to test out their storytelling skills.

 - Storytelling together